lokakarja/.github/profile/README.md

 ## Hi, friends! 👋

-🙋‍♀️ Hindia.dev is a collective of programmers dedicated to advancing technology in Indonesia.
+🙋‍♀️ L O K A K A R J A is a collective of programmers dedicated to advancing technology in Indonesia.

 🍿 Fun fact: Our favorite food is Nasi Padang.

-🧙 Reach out to us on [Instagram](https://instagram.com/hindia.dev).
+🧙 Reach out to us on [Instagram](https://instagram.com/lokakarja).